farooqspecials/hello-aks-app/README.md

 **Farooq**

-This repository documents my DevOps learning journey.
-The project will continue to evolve as I learn Docker, Terraform, Azure, Kubernetes, and CI/CD by building and deploying a real application step by step.
+This repository documents my DevOps learning journey as I build a complete cloud-native deployment pipeline using modern DevOps tools and Azure services.